 Also knowing that I was going to share this printable with all of you, I wanted to keep it as SIMPLE as possible.

 I created the printable in 3 different sizes, 5×7, 4×6 & 3×4.
 One of those sizes should fit on the treat bags that you are making.
 Also, I think this would be tote adorbs as a sign on a buffet table at a Halloween party.

 The tiny one seems just right for a nice piece of chocolate or two.

-To make your own you’re going to need.
-If you don’t have a foil machine you can just print them in black and white and attach them to printed Halloween Lunch Sacks.
+FYI: If you don’t have a foiling machine you can just print them in black and white and attach them to pre-printed Halloween Lunch Sacks.

 Print out the “Good to the Last Bite” Printable.
-Download it over on the TEMPLATES page.
+Grab it over in our Free Printable Library.